yuvalmGS/gigaspaces-wiki-jekyll/xap97/executor-based-remoting.markdown

 }
 {% endhighlight %}

-In the above example, the `getProperty` method is called on the `Value` object, and its return value is used to extract the routing index.
+In the example, the `getProperty` method is called on the `Value` object, and its return value is subsequently used to extract the routing index.

 {% note %}
-**Note:** Using a [SpaceDocument](./document-api.html) as the annotated routing argument will cause an exception since the `SpaceDocument` class does not define a getter method for each property, but rather a generic getter method to get a property value by its name.
-The solution is either to extend the `SpaceDocument` class as described in [Extending Space Documents](./document-extending.html), and define the relevant `getProperty` method in the extension class, or use the `RemoteRoutingHandler` mentioned above.
+**Note:** Using a [SpaceDocument](./document-api.html) as the annotated routing argument will cause an Exception since the `SpaceDocument` class does not define a getter method for each property, but rather a generic getter method to get a property value by its name.
+To avoid the Exception, simply extend the `SpaceDocument` class as described in [Extending Space Documents](./document-extending.html) and then define the relevant `getProperty` method in the extension class.
+Alternatively, an Exception can be avoided by implementing a `RemoteRoutingHandler`, as described above.
 {%endnote%}

 # Asynchronous Execution